DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Supplementary Material

-Table~\ref{tab:supp-overhead} reports the pre-training time on ImageNet with ViT-B/16 under the same hardware and training configuration.
-Compared to I-JEPA (24.2h) and C-JEPA (24.5h), \ours~requires 26.5h, \emph{i.e.}, roughly a 9\% increase in wall-clock time.
-This overhead is modest and mainly comes from computing the similarity-derived saliency map and selecting a small number of discriminative regions ($N=5$).
-Given the consistent gains across ImageNet, FGVC, dense prediction, and low-level reasoning benchmarks, we view this additional cost as practically acceptable.

-\subsection{Additional Visualizations}
+\subsection{Additional Visualizations.}

-In \Cref{fig:patch_cluster}, we visualize the evolution of patch-level clustering on a few \emph{training} images with 4 clusters and observe that \ours~progressively organizes patches into semantically meaningful groups.
 To verify that this behavior generalizes beyond the training set and to explore a slightly finer partition, \Cref{fig:patch_cluster_val} shows analogous visualizations on held-out \emph{test} images with 5 clusters using the ViT-B/16 checkpoints at 150, 300, 450, and 600 epochs.
 Consistent with the training examples, \ours~encourages patches with similar semantics to be grouped together into compact, coherent clusters.
 These results further support our claim that discriminative sequencing leads to more structured and interpretable patch-level representations.